eProsima/vulcanexus/docs/rst/tutorials/cloud/xml_participant_configuration/xml_participant_configuration.rst

 |rosrouter| supports loading XML configuration files to load profiles.
 These profiles are used to configure different DomainParticipants using profile names.
 Loading an XML file or setting the raw xml file in the |ddsrouter| YAML configuration file allows to load such profiles.
-Here there are the 2 ways to load them.
+Here there are the two ways to load them.
 For more information check the `Load XML Configuration <https://eprosima-dds-router.readthedocs.io/en/latest/rst/user_manual/configuration.html#user-manual-configuration-load-xml>`.

 .. literalinclude:: /resources/tutorials/cloud/xml_participant_configuration/xml.yaml